mrjamiebowman-blog/schema-serialization-benchmarks/README.md

-# schema-serialization-benchmarks
+# Schema Serialization Benchmarks
-.NET C# Serialization Benchmarks
+A collection of .NET C# serialization tests using the [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) library.